 All-Ivy First Team.

-This year's senior class has only seen one Ivy League loss throughout their
+year's senior class has only seen one Ivy League loss throughout their

+careers,

-careers, going 41-1.
+going 41-1.
 They have won the last three consecutive conference

+championships

-championships and were members of the first group to advance to the NCAA
+and were members of the first group to advance to the NCAA Tournament in

-Princeton's co-captains in 2012-13 are reigning Ivy Player of the Year Niveen
+co-captains in 2012-13 are reigning Ivy Player of the Year Niveen Rasheed and

 some new additions.
 After two years at the team's director of basketball